DataWeightsAndCombination

 Example of Correcting Weights Using Option 2 (Relative Scaling)

-Below we show what could have been done to approximately correct the weights in the M100 SV 7m-array and 12m-array data if it was reduced in CASA 4.2.1 (or earlier), i.e. Case 1 (For a complete treatment of the data processed in CASA 4.3 see https://casaguides.nrao.edu/index.php?title=M100_Band3_Combine_4.3).
+Below we show what could have been done to approximately correct the weights in the M100 Science Verification data (7m-array and 12m-array) if it was reduced in CASA 4.2.1 (or earlier), i.e. Case 1.
+If you would like to try this for yourself, you can download the 12m data processed in CASA 3.3 from the data download link at M100_Band3#Obtaining_the_Data.

-In CASA 4.2.1 and earlier, the data weights are 1 upon import, later in the standard calibration procedure, applycal scales the weights by Nchan/[(Tsys(i) * Tsys(j)] because calwt=True for the Tsys table applycal.
-As an example, we plot the weights of 7m and 12m data imported in CASA 4.2.1.
-No averaging can be turned on when plotting the weights.
+In CASA 4.2.1 and earlier, the data weights are 1 upon import, then later in the standard calibration procedure applycal scales the weights by Nchan/[(Tsys(i) * Tsys(j)] because calwt=True for the Tsys table applycal.
+As an example, we plot with plotms the weights of 7m and 12m data imported in CASA 4.2.1.
+No averaging can be done when plotting the weights, so we choose a single channel from each of the first 3 spws for speed.

 # In CASA